jiminny/join-the-team/backend-task.md

 ## Coding Standards

 * Use git to version control the application
-* Install a code linter and ensure it's passing
 * Scaffolding should not be used to generate any MVC code
-* Unit test validation rules
-* Include instructions in a README on how to run the application and how to run the test suite
+* Include instructions in a README on how to run the application

 ## Submission